 Increase in Digitization

-As the insurance industry undergoes digital transformation, fraudsters see this as an opportunity to exploit vulnerabilities in digital systems.
-The increased reliance on online processes and cloud systems is creating new avenues for fraud, such as identity theft or hacking into digital platforms.
+As the insurance industry continues to be influenced by a transformation in technology, fraudsters see this as an opportunity to exploit vulnerabilities in digital systems.
+The increased reliance on online processes and cloud systems can create new avenues for fraud, such as identity theft or hacking.
+Unlike face-to-face interactions, the digital landscape allows for a certain degree of anonymity, making it easier for fraudsters to engage in illicit activities without the fear of immediate identification.

 Remote Working

-The shift towards remote working during the COVID-19 pandemic created new challenges in terms of supervising employees and ensuring adherence to established protocols.
-This reduced oversight has created opportunities for internal fraud, where employees take advantage of the remote working environment to engage in fraudulent activities.
+The shift towards remote work during the COVID-19 pandemic created new challenges in terms of supervising employees and ensuring adherence to established protocols.
+This reduced oversight has created opportunities for internal fraud, where employees may take advantage of the remote working environment.
+The line between personal and professional life can blur in a remote working setting.
+This ambiguity may lead some individuals to rationalize fraudulent actions, believing that the boundaries are more flexible when working from home.

 Weakened Controls

-In situations where internal controls for insurance underwriting or insurance claims are weak or inadequately enforced, individuals may find it easier to engage in insurance fraud without fear of detection.
+In situations where internal controls for insurance underwriting or insurance claims are weak or inadequately enforced, individuals may find it easier to engage in insurance fraud.
 Weak controls can provide the necessary cover for fraudulent actions to go unnoticed.
+When oversight controls are weak, there is a perception among employees and external actors that the likelihood of facing consequences for fraudulent behavior is minimal.
+This perception can embolden individuals to attempt fraudulent activities.

 Common Types of Insurance Fraud